martink-io/qp/README.md

 ##### Prerequisites

-The setups steps expect following tools installed on the system.
+The setup steps expect following tools installed on the system.

 - Github
 - Ruby 2.4.1